The Two-Way Mirror #12: Harry’s Scar and the Prophecy

 Do you remember the good old days when we didn’t know Harry’s scar hurt?
 And then, when Voldemort began to get just a little stronger, with unicorn blood and Quirrell as host, Harry’s scar shot with pain in Voldemort’s presence.
-That scar came alive as Voldemort came closer to rejoining the living, like an aerial catching signals, faint at first, but getting stronger and stronger.
-Then, in GoF, Harry had his dream.
-By then, Voldemort had acquired a “protobody” that could hold a wand (how? wondered Dumbledore) and perform Cruciatus, Avada Kedavra, and a powerful spell on Bertha Jorkins.
-When Voldemort finally acquires a full body, sure enough we celebrate the event in OotP with a full-blown picture of the intensified connection.
+That scar comes alive as Voldemort comes closer to rejoining the living, like an aerial catching signals, faint at first, but getting stronger and stronger.
+Then, in Harry Potter and the Goblet of Fire, Harry has his dream.
+By then, Voldemort had acquired a “protobody” that could hold a wand (how? wondered Dumbledore) and perform the Cruciatus Curse, the Killing Curse, and a powerful spell on Bertha Jorkins.
+When Voldemort finally acquires a full body, sure enough, we celebrate the event in Harry Potter and the Order of the Phoenix with a full-blown picture of the intensified connection.
 Harry now reads Voldemort’s moods, feeling when he is pleased and when he is enraged.
 His scar hurts all the time although Voldemort is not there.
 (I know, part of this seems due to Occlumency lessons, but these didn’t add anything really that wasn’t already there, except a higher frequency of occurrences).
 Harry’s dreams take him regularly in Voldemort’s mind.
 This is no life… but have we seen everything?
 Have we seen the real danger yet?

 Now is the time to consider some troubling unforgettable details I left out concerning the connection between Harry and Voldemort:

-1. Harry possessed an owl in one of his visions (or was he really riding on the owl’s back as he felt? how?)2.
-Harry joined Voldemort in possessing Nagini in the DoM.
+1. Harry possessed an owl in one of his visions (or was he really riding on the owl’s back as he felt? how?)

 3. In a vision Harry saw and spoke with Voldemort’s eyes and thoughts.